-Hailed as one of the most versatile and passionate conductors of his generation, Pablo González is an inspirational musician to orchestras and audiences throughout the world, “attentive to every silence and every cue for the entire symphony orchestra, weaving and managing this tonal revolution” (Opera World).
+Hailed as one of the most versatile and passionate conductors of his generation, Pablo González is an inspirational musician to orchestras and audiences throughout the world, attentive to every silence and every clue for the entire symphony orchestra, weaving and managing this tonal revolution (Opera World).
+Pablo González is a Designate Principal Conductor of the Spanish Radio and Television Symphony Orchestra (RTVE) and Artistic Adviser to the Orchestra and Choir (19/20).

-Highly sought-after as a guest conductor across Europe, ‘18/’19 season is dominated by strong German presence including return visits to Konzerthausorchester Berlin and Gürzenich-Orchester Köln, as well as debuts with Frankfurt Radio Symphony and Dresden Philharmonic.
-In Germany, Pablo enjoys special relationship with The Deutsche Radio Philharmonie Saarbrücken Kaiserslautern with whom he has many successful symphonic and recording projects to his acclaim.
+Highly sought-after as a guest conductor across Europe, 18/19 season is dominated by strong German presence including return visits to Konzerthausorchester Berlin and Gürzenich-Orchester Köln as well as a debut with Frankfurt Radio Symphony.
+Recent debut with Dresden Philharmonic was met with high acclaim, leading to an immediate re-invitation.
+Sächsische Zeitung wrote that both orchestra and conductor transform Manuel de Falla’s ballet suites into a brilliant and richly contrasting declaration of love to happiness, cheerfulness and fearlessness.
+For his return to Gürzenich-Orchester Köln, Kölner Stadtanzeiger commented that Pablo González rendered Schumann’s filigrane score with equal precision and expression and Opernfreund noted that Pablo González’s vehement conducting was effectively accurate and succeeded in getting across a wide variety of emotions, bewitching the audience.
+In Germany, Pablo also enjoys a special relationship with The Deutsche Radio Philharmonie Saarbrücken Kaiserslautern with whom he has many successful symphonic and recording projects to his acclaim.
 Their Schumann CD with Lena Neudauer was awarded the prestigious International Classical Music Award.
-Further significant collaborations in ‘18/’19 season include return visits to Helsinki Philharmonic, Orchestre Philharmonique de Liége and a debut with Lahti Symphony.
+Further significant collaborations in 18/19 season include return visits to Helsinki Philharmonic, Orchestre Philharmonique de Liége and a debut with Lahti Symphony.

-Pablo has successfully collaborated with distinguished soloists including Maxim Vengerov, Nikolai Lugansky, Javier Perianes, Khatia Buniatishvili, Beatrice Rana, Renaud Capuçon, Gautier Capuçon, Sol Gabetta, Anne-Sophie Mutter, Isabelle Faust, Frank Peter Zimmermann, Arcadi Volodos, Viktoria Mullova, Johannes Moser, Truls Mork and Viviane Hagner.
+Pablo is a frequent collaborator of many distinguished soloists including Maxim Vengerov, Nikolai Lugansky, Javier Perianes, Khatia Buniatishvili, Beatrice Rana, Renaud Capuçon, Gautier Capuçon, Sol Gabetta, Anne-Sophie Mutter, Isabelle Faust, Frank Peter Zimmermann, Arcadi Volodos, Viktoria Mullova, Johannes Moser, Truls Mork and Viviane Hagner.

 Ravel: Piano concerto for the left hand